GarimaKapoor/howto/mongo_minio.md

-# Backing up your MongoDB database on Minio. -- DRAFT
+# How to back up MongoDB on Minio

 ## This document assumes.
-* You have minio client library installed, if not follow mc [install instructions](https://github.com/minio/mc/blob/master/README.md)
+* Minio Client library is installed, if not follow mc [install instructions](https://github.com/minio/mc/blob/master/README.md)
-* You have a Minio server configured and running, if not follow Minio [install instructions](https://github.com/minio/minio/blob/master/README.md)
+* Minio Server is configured and running, if not follow Minio [install instructions](https://github.com/minio/minio/blob/master/README.md)
-* You have a directory which stores all the database backup, this will get backed up on Minio server.
+* You have a directory which stores all the database backup, Minio Server will backup this directory.
 * My current working directory is ``/home/miniouser`` & scripts are part of the ``bash PATH``
 * My scripts are executable
 * ``which mc`` on terminal will give you path for ``mc``